 In 2007, she was a winner of the Lowell Thomas Award for travel journalism.
-In June 2009, she received the Jane Rainie Opel Young Alumna Award at Harvard University, for “outstanding contribution to her profession.”
+In June 2009, she received the Jane Rainie Opel Young Alumna Award at Harvard University.

-Bonnie has written for Let’s Go travel guides, worked as an editor at Travel + Leisure, and been a three-time performer at Pop-Up Magazine.
+Bonnie has written for Let’s Go travel guides, worked as an editor at Travel + Leisure, and been a four-time performer at Pop-Up Magazine.
 A contributing writer for The Atlantic’s CityLab, she lives and surfs in the Bay Area and works at the San Francisco Writers’ Grotto.
 She is currently working on a collection of essays on swimming.

 She also hopes, as Oliver Sacks writes in “Water Babies,” to “swim till I die.”